Quick Answer

 Location and size of the property

 The location and size of a property directly affect its value.
-The appraiser will consider geographic location, physical attributes of the property, zoning laws, and building codes.
+The appraiser considers geographic location, physical attributes of the property, zoning laws, and building codes.
 Data from sources such as Zillow Research and the U.S. Census Bureau consistently show that properties located within top-rated school districts command a premium of 7% to 11% over otherwise comparable homes in lower-rated districts.

 Age of the property